Abhishek-Birada/javascript/README.md

 let b={2:3}
 let c={a,b} // merging both objects o/p  : { {1:2} , {2:3}  } , but if we want o/p as {1:2,2:3} use spread operator
 let newobj = {...a,...b}

+Note : whenever we use dot(.) on primitive's then a object is created which is wrapper around the primitive. so that we can use all useful
+	   properties and methods on the primitive.

 Functions : A set of statements that performs a particular task.